 As a gesture to a local distributor of long-standing, Edward Dillon & Co, Irish Distillers supplied an exclusive bottling of a Redbreast pot-still and grain whiskey blend.
 Suffice it to say that the experiment didn’t quite work out.
 Let’s just leave it at that.

 In 2005, the seminal Redbreast 15 is released.
 This bottling was produced for long-time champion and French distributor of Redbreast, La Maison du Whiskey, Paris, as part of their 50th Anniversary celebrations.
 The whiskey, which is comprised of a slightly different formulation to the venerable 12 year old, was bottled at 46% abv (alcohol by volume) and was non chill filtered.
-The whiskey is an instant hit and in the following year, was chosen by Jim Murray as the Whisky Bible 'Irish Whiskey of the Year'.
+The whiskey is an instant hit and in the following year, was named 'Irish Whiskey of the Year'.